 \textit{Input:} An abelian variety $A := \C^g/\Pi\Z^{2g}$, where $\Lambda$ is the associated lattice to the period matrix $\Pi$. \n $\text{}$ $ $\textit{Output:} Many principal polarizations on $A$. \begin{enumerate}

-\item The magma function \texttt{FindPolarizationBasis} determines all integral alternating pairings $E$ on the homology, i.e., $E\in \Alt^2(\C^g, \Z)$, for whose real extension we have This is a basis of alternating forms $\{E_i\}$. \item Check that $E$ is positive-definite. \item \texttt{CullPB.m} tries some small combinations and sees if $E_i$ actually gives a pairing with determinant 1 indicating that $E_i$ is a principal polarization.
+\item The \texttt{Magma} function \texttt{FindPolarizationBasis} determines all integral alternating pairings $E$ on the homology, i.e., $E\in \Alt^2(\C^g, \Z)$, for whose real extension we have:

+This is a basis of alternating forms $\{E_i\}$.
+(For more context, see \cite{bl} 2.1.6.) \item Check that $E$ is positive-definite. \item Try some small combinations and sees if $E_i$ actually gives a pairing with determinant 1 indicating that $E_i$ is a principal polarization.
 If so, it returns $E_i$.
 This gives us a set $\{E_k\}$ of integral pairings on the homology. \item For each $i$, we rewrite these pairings in a symplectic basis.
-That is, we find a basis of $\Lambda$ in which where $D = \text{diag}(d_1, ..., d_g)$ which we may do by the elementary divisor theorem (\cite{bl} section 3.1).
+That is, we find a basis of $\Lambda$ in which where $D = \text{diag}(d_1, ..., d_g)$ which we may do by the elementary divisor theorem (Section 3.1, \cite{bl}).

 \end{enumerate}